civican/legisinfo/44-1/bills/S-14/bill_text.md

         a beneficiary, as defined in section 1.1.1 of the Agreement;

+        an individual who is a member of NunatuKavut Community Council Inc., a corporation without share capital incorporated under the laws of Newfoundland and Labrador;

         an individual who was born in the designated area;

         an individual who was born to a biological parent who, at the time of the individual's birth, was ordinarily resident in the designated area;